By Nicole Wilson•

 Some of the heat from your radiators escapes through the walls behind them.
 Radiator panels can stop this happening by slotting behind your radiator and reflecting the heat back into your room.
 You can go full Blue Peter and fashion your own using tin foil, but it’s worth investing in some reflective panels from your local DIY shop.

 Insulating film is a cheap and effective way of keeping the heat in if you have single glazing.
-You can buy it from most DIY stores and it could save you up to £120 a year on your energy bills.
+You can buy it from most DIY stores and it could lower your energy bills (and your carbon footprint) by a fair amount.

 To insulate your windows, apply the film with double sided tape.
 Heat the film with a hairdryer to remove any wrinkles and shrink it into place.